Craniosynostosis

 What is Craniosynostosis?

-A congenital condition where bones in the skull fuse prematurely.
+A congenital condition where the bones of the skull fuse together prematurely.

 What causes Craniosynostosis?